Park City Group (NASDAQ:PCYG) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Park City Group (NASDAQ:PCYG – Get Rating) in a research report sent to investors on Sunday.
-The firm issued a hold rating on the technology company’s stock.
+Equities research analysts at StockNews.com initiated coverage on shares of Park City Group (NASDAQ:PCYG – Get Rating) in a research report issued to clients and investors on Monday.
+The brokerage set a “hold” rating on the technology company’s stock.

-A number of other equities research analysts also recently commented on PCYG.
-DA Davidson decreased their target price on Park City Group to $9.00 and set a na rating on the stock in a research report on Tuesday, May 17th.
-TheStreet upgraded Park City Group from a c+ rating to a b- rating in a research report on Tuesday, August 23rd.
+Other research analysts also recently issued reports about the company.
+TheStreet upgraded Park City Group from a “c+” rating to a “b-” rating in a report on Tuesday, August 23rd.
+DA Davidson lowered their price objective on Park City Group to $9.00 and set a “na” rating for the company in a research report on Tuesday, May 17th.

 Park City Group, Inc, a software-as-a-service provider, designs, develops, and markets proprietary software products in North America.
 The company offers ReposiTrak MarketPlace, a supplier discovery and B2B e-commerce solution; ReposiTrak Compliance and Food Safety solutions, which reduces potential regulatory and legal risk from their supply chain partners; and ReposiTrak Supply Chain solutions that enables customers to manage relationships with suppliers.